 Choose the option in the lower right-hand corner

-Typically, invoices are laid out with the contact information of both the seller and buyer at the top, followed by the item(s) or service(s) purchased, with the terms and total invoice amount often found at the bottom.
+Typically, invoices are laid out with the contact information of both the seller and buyer at the top, followed by the item(s) or service(s) purchased, with the terms and total invoice amount found at the bottom.
 There are generally two (2) ways to create a field.
-One way is to write the field in one cell, and leave the adjacent cell on the right for the information to be inputted (e.g Email: _______).
-Another way is to write the field name in italics, having the user to overwrite the field with the required information (e.g Company Name).
+One way is to write the field in one cell, and leave the adjacent cell on the right for the information to be inputted (e.g., Email: _______).
+Another way is to write the field name in italics, which requires the user to overwrite the field with the necessary information (e.g., Company Name).

 After creating a table for listing the services/products and their associated costs, formulas can be added to make the invoice faster to complete and lessen the risk of making a computational error when summing the column(s).
 To create a formula within a cell, enter an equals sign (“=”).
-Then, begin typing the function that would like to be accomplished.
-For summing a series of cells (such as adding up the values within the “Amount” column, write the equals sign and then type the word “SUM.”
+Then, begin typing the function that must be accomplished.
+For summing a series of cells, such as adding up the values within the “Amount” column, write the equals sign and then type the word “SUM.”
 Then, highlight the cells that are to be added together.
 Once the cells have been selected, hit “Enter.”

-Once the invoice contains all the necessary fields and tables, colors and other formatting can be added to give the invoice a unique look that represents the selling company or freelancer.
+Once the invoice contains all necessary fields and tables, colors and additional formatting can be added to give the invoice a unique look that represents the selling company or freelancer.
 Another popular option is to add a logo.
-This can be done by selecting “Media” (found at the top of the page), and then “Photos,” and then selecting the company’s photo with the new window that appears.
+This can be done by selecting “Media” (found at the top of the page), and then “Photos,” and then choosing the logo in the new window that appears.

 Select the “Media” button